kcook98765/plugin.video.librarygenie/DATABASE_SCHEMA.md

 - INDEX on `is_mapped`.
 - INDEX on `present`.

+**Note**: The `media_items` table serves as the primary source for all list operations and UI building.
+During library scanning, comprehensive lightweight metadata is stored here to eliminate the need for JSON-RPC batch calls during list rendering.
+Heavy metadata (cast, streamdetails) is stored separately to maintain performance.

-**Note**: Kodi Favorites are also integrated into the unified lists system.
+Kodi Favorites are also integrated into the unified lists system.
 A special list named "Kodi Favorites" is created in the `lists` table, and mapped favorites are added as `list_items` pointing to `media_items`.
 The favorites handler is registered with the router using the action name "kodi_favorites".
 Context menus are handled globally via addon.xml registration instead of per-item context menu generation.

 ---